KilianZell/CS502_project/README.md

 ### Data Loading
 1. Download the compressed and assembled HAM10000 dataset:
    - For convenience, you can download the pre-compressed and assembled version directly from [HAM10000.zip](https://drive.google.com/file/d/1suJWzU8Oc4yJJraoR6ARsDSo-HFOFNmy/view?usp=share_link).
-   - Alternatively, you have the option to manually reconstruct the dataset. (see section 'Manual Installation')
+   - Alternatively, you have the option to manually reconstruct the dataset. (see section 'Manual Dataloading')
 2. Place `HAM10000.zip` in the folder `data` (do not de-compress the .zip file)
 3. Dowload the pre-trained models (only required if you wish to use the pre-trained functionalities):
    - [unet++.pt](...), the pretrained segmentation model